-Recorded data includes which pages and how long visitors stay on each.
+Recorded analytics data includes which pages and how long visitors stay on each.
 To do this, the site records an anonymised copy of the visitor's IP address (What's an IP address?).
 It anonymises it by removing the last 2 bytes e.g. 192.168.

 Do Not Track

-This website respects the Do Not Track preference of your browser (What's Do Not Track?).
-If you have activated Do Not Track in your browser's settings, no information about your visits will be recorded.
+The majority of modern browsers now provide a Do Not Track option.
+If you have activated Do Not Track in your browser's settings, no information about your visits to Libreture will be recorded.

 Privacy ToolsYou may wish to install privacy protection tools in your browser, such as the Disconnect or uBlock Origin plug-ins.
 These can usually be found in your web browsers Plug-in or Add-on listings.

 This site DOES NOT use Twitter's Tweet or Facebook's Share buttons.

 You may want to keep your entire library private or just keep some books secret for all sorts of reasons.

 Your actual book files are never shared, only information about your books, and only if you choose to make your library public.